Niddrie - Essendon West

 Niddrie - Essendon West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high with 29.8% currently enrolled in formal education: 9.1% in primary, 8.9% in secondary, and 6.3% in tertiary education.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 8.9% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education